Eating the Cloud from Outside In

 So while AWS has 17 ways to run containers and 7 ways to do async message processing, all overlapping and reinforcing and supporting each other, Cloudflare will tend toward introducing singular primitives, stuff them in a box, and try to ship those boxes to as many places as will possibly take them.
 If they could install Cloudflare on your mobile phone, they would (this gets them dangerously close to being a real life Pied Piper).

-In Chess, you win when you take the King, which in effect has infinite point value, and it is relatively uncommon to come to a draw.
 In Go, you win by amount of territory claimed, and it is near impossible for one side to end up with zero territory.
 Perhaps this is more true to real life.

 While AWS boasts an impressive 230+ points of presence, Cloudflare has interconnects with 10,000 networks including "every major ISP, cloud provider, and enterprise".
 These aren't the same thing, but it reflects the substantially different game that Cloudflare is playing.
 From the point of view of users, Cloudflare can be much easier to use and is much more of a painkiller than other big cloud services in their stack, despite perhaps having a single digit % of mindshare and wallet share.
 This puts Cloudflare within a stone's throw of Ben Thompson's other big claim to fame in Tech Strategy, Aggregation Theory (the Intro to Tech Strategy chapter in my book is free if you want my take on it).